+The last thing you want to do is trust your hiring process to someone with no technical ability.
 If you are a non-technical manager looking to learn a thing or two, we have a great resource here for you to learn more about the hiring process in detail.

 Otherwise, we’d recommend you contact Trio for consulting and developer allocation.

 What should you look for in a C developer?

 C developers at a high-level should demonstrate the following skills:

 - Proficiency in C and preferably in C++ as well